Prollad99/gmtwst/content/posts/how-to-play-casino-games-on-gametwist.md

 #### Roulette
 1. Choose from various versions, including European and American Roulette.
 2. Place your bets on numbers, colors, or combinations.
-3. Watch the wheel spin and wait for the ball to land on a winning number [[❞]](https://www.gametwist.com/en/casino/).
+3. Watch the wheel spin and wait for the ball to land on a winning number.

 #### Blackjack
 1. Join a table and place your bet.
 2. Aim to get a hand value as close to 21 as possible without exceeding it.
-3. Compete against the dealer to win [[❞]](https://www.gametwist.com/en/casino/).
+3. Compete against the dealer to win.

 ### Poker

 GameTwist offers several poker variations, including Texas Hold’em.
-Play against other users or computer-controlled opponents, aiming to create the best possible hand or bluff your way to victory [[❞]](https://lumengame.com/gametwist/).
+Play against other users or computer-controlled opponents, aiming to create the best possible hand or bluff your way to victory.

 ### Other Games

 GameTwist also features card games like **Mau Mau**, **Crapette**, and **Rummy**, as well as numerous bingo and skill games.
-Each game uses Twists for betting and scoring, adding an element of competition and achievement [[❞]](https://lumengame.com/gametwist/).
+Each game uses Twists for betting and scoring, adding an element of competition and achievement.

 ## Earning and Using Twists